Quantitative relations between different measurement contexts: Application to quantum nonlocality

-Since the only difference between Fig. \ref{fig3} and Fig. \ref{fig2} is the change of the labels used to identify the quantum states, no new analysis of the problem is needed and all of the previous results can be applied directly to the product space of two two-level systems.
+Since the only difference between Fig.~\ref{fig3} and Fig.~\ref{fig2} is the change of the labels used to identify the quantum states, no new analysis of the problem is needed and all of the previous results can be applied directly to the product space of two two-level systems.
 The product state representation allows us to express all inner products using the local relation between $|a\rangle$ and $|0\rangle$.
 Note that the definition of the outcome $|N_{\mathrm f}\rangle$ is completely unchanged.
 We can therefore keep the terminology and define it as the outcome that shares a context with both $|a,0\rangle$ and $|0,a\rangle$, and with any addition to the context $\{|0,0\rangle,|0,1\rangle,|1,0\rangle\}$.
 In the four dimensional Hilbert space of the two two-level systems, this additional state is $|1,1\rangle$.
-According to Eq. (\ref{eq:main}), the probability of finding $|f_{\mathrm {NL}}\rangle$ when the probabilities of finding $|a,0\rangle$, $|0,a\rangle$ or $|1,1\rangle$ are all zero can be expressed completely in terms of the probability $|\langle a|0\rangle|^2$ of finding $|a\rangle$ in a single two-level system when the probability of finding $|0\rangle$ is one.
+According to Eq.~(\ref{eq:main}), the probability of finding $|f_{\mathrm {NL}}\rangle$ when the probabilities of finding $|a,0\rangle$, $|0,a\rangle$ or $|1,1\rangle$ are all zero can be expressed completely in terms of the probability $|\langle a|0\rangle|^2$ of finding $|a\rangle$ in a single two-level system when the probability of finding $|0\rangle$ is one.
 The result is given by

-This is a non-local form of contextuality, since it refers to a measurement outcome $|f_{\mathrm {NL}}\rangle$ that cannot be defined by a product state.
+This is a nonlocal form of contextuality, since it refers to a measurement outcome $|f_{\mathrm {NL}}\rangle$ that cannot be defined by a product state.
 Interestingly, local measurement outcomes can be used to define both $|N_{\mathrm f}\rangle$ and $|f_{\mathrm {NL}}\rangle$.
-However, the relation in Eq. (\ref{eq:NL1}) is a genuine non-local contextuality, different from the original Hardy paradox.
-To recover the relation between local contextuality and quantum non-locality discussed in \cite{Cab10,Liu16}, it is necessary to find a product state to replace the measurement outcome $|f_{\mathrm {NL}} \rangle$, so that the origin of the non-locality is exclusively associated with the outcome $|N_{\mathrm f}\rangle$ that plays the role of the initial state in the conventional formulation of demonstrations of quantum non-locality.
+However, the relation in Eq.~(\ref{eq:NL1}) is a genuine nonlocal contextuality, different from the original Hardy paradox.
+To recover the relation between local contextuality and quantum nonlocality discussed in~\cite{Cab10,Liu16}, it is necessary to find a product state to replace the measurement outcome $|f_{\mathrm {NL}}\rangle$, so that the origin of the nonlocality is exclusively associated with the outcome $|N_{\mathrm f}\rangle$ that plays the role of the initial state in the conventional formulation of demonstrations of quantum nonlocality.